 5.3.
-Design Bearing Strength at Bolt Holes
+Nominal Bearing Strength at Bolt Holes

-For joints, the design bearing strength shall be taken as the sum of the strengths of the connected material at the individual bolt holes.
+For joints, the nominal bearing strength shall be taken as the sum of the strengths of the connected material at the individual bolt holes.

-The design bearing strength of the connected material at a standard bolt hole, oversized bolt hole, short-slotted bolt hole independent of the direction of loading or long-slotted bolt hole with the slot parallel to the direction of the bearing load is φR_n , where $\phi = 0.75$ and:
+The design bearing strength is φR_n , where $\phi = 0.75$ and the allowable bearing strength is R_n/Ω , where $\Omega = 2.00$ of the connected material at a standard bolt hole, oversized bolt hole, short-slotted bolt hole independent of the direction of loading or long-slotted bolt hole with the slot parallel to the direction of the bearing load and: